OxiSense/OxiSense/README.md

 # Oxisense

-Oxisense is a microcontroller-based wearable designed to measure the user’s heart rate and oxygen saturation (SpO2) in real time.
-The project was developed as part of the master-level course Microcontroller (CM2036), which focuses on C programming, embedded hardware design, and real-time data processing in microcontroller systems.
+OxiSense is a microcontroller-based wearable system designed to measure heart rate (BPM) and oxygen saturation (SpO₂) in real time.
+The project was developed as part of the master-level course Microcontroller (CM2036), with a strong focus on C programming, embedded hardware design, and real-time data processing.

-The goal of Oxisense was to create a simple, portable, and reliable solution for monitoring vital signs in everyday life, during workouts, or as support for personal health tracking.
-As part of the project, the team also explored the concept of a companion mobile app to extend functionality and enable long-term data visualization.
+The goal of OxiSense was to create a simple, portable, and reliable solution for monitoring vital signs in everyday use and during physical activity.
+The system is complemented by a custom iOS application developed in Xcode using Swift, which communicates with the device over Bluetooth, retrieves logged sensor data, and visualizes BPM and SpO₂ measurements for long-term analysis.

 ## Features